I Am Heath Ledger: Featured cast of subjects

 Notably Michelle Williams, ex-partner of Ledger and mother of his daughter Matilda, was not in the film.

 Production

 Ledger's family agreed to participate only after Williams "gave her blessing" and when Ledger's friend Matt Amato got involved in the project.

+Reception

+On the review aggregator website Rotten Tomatoes, the film has a score of 86% based on 29 reviews.
+The website's consensus reads: "I Am Heath Ledger takes a poignant, absorbing look at the private life and process of a talented star doomed to meet a tragic end."